cuhkdovsjasonteam-crypto/labpage/_pages/Research/uloc.md

-# ULoc, a cm-accurate, low-latency and power-efficient UWB tag localization system  !
+# ULoc: a cm-accurate, low-latency and power-efficient UWB tag localization system
 <div class="row">
 <div class="col-sm-5 clearfix">
 <br>
 <p style="font-size:30px">Motivation</p>
 <p align="justify">
 	A myriad of IoT applications demand centimeter-accurate localization that is robust to blockages from hands, furniture, or other occlusions in the environment.
 To address these needs, we developed ULoc, a scalable, low-power, and cm-accurate UWB localization and tracking system.
 ULoc's builds a multi-antenna UWB anchor and develops a novel 3D tracking algorithm to deliver a stationary localization accuracy of less than 5 cm and a tracking accuracy of 10 cm in mobile conditions.
+Follow the demo links below to see ULoc in action.
+Furthermore, we have also open sourced our hardware design files and source code.
 </p>
 </div>